core-wg/oscore/draft-ietf-core-object-security.md

 Clients can re-register observations to ensure that the observation is still active and establish freshness again ({{RFC7641}} Section 3.3.1).
 When an OSCORE protected observation is refreshed, not only the ETags, but also the Partial IV (and thus the payload and OSCORE option) change.
 The server uses the Partial IV of the new request as the 'request_piv' of new responses.

-Since intermediaries are not assumed to have a security context with the server, cancellation or re-registration of an observation initiated by an intermediary node is not supported.

-  * Cancellation of observation by an intermediary using the Reset message as response to a notification can still be applied.
+Since intermediaries are not assumed to have a security context with the server, cancellation of an observation originating in an intermediary node is not supported.
+Cancellation of observation by an intermediary using the Reset message as response to a notification is specified in Section 3.6 of {{RFC7641}}.

-  * An intermediary node may forward a re-registration message, but if a proxy re-sends an old registration message from a client this will trigger the replay protection mechanism in the server which, depending on action, may result in a termination of the observation in proxy or client.
+Furthermore re-registration originating in an intermediary node is not supported.
+An intermediary node may forward a re-registration message originating in the client, but if a proxy re-sends an old registration message from a client this will trigger the replay protection mechanism in the server.
+To prevent this from resulting in a cancellation of the registration, a server MAY respond to a replayed registration request with a cached notification.
 An OSCORE aware intermediary SHALL NOT initiate re-registrations of observations.
-A server MAY respond to a replayed registration request with a cached notification.
 The server SHALL NOT respond to a replayed registration request with a message encrypted using the Partial IV of the request.

 Note that OSCORE is compliant with the requirement that a client must not register more than once for the same target resource (see Section 3.1 of {{RFC7641}}) since the target resource for Observe registration is identified by all options in the request that are part of the Cache-Key, including OSCORE.